sxxxhjjj/666/README.md

     end)
 end

-function GetMinJeffreyDistanceAt(pos, forceRefresh)
-    local minDist = math.huge
-    for _, root in ipairs(GetJeffreyRoots(forceRefresh == true)) do
-        if root and root.Parent then
-            local d = (root.Position - pos).Magnitude
-            if d < minDist then minDist = d end end
-    end
-    return minDist
-end

 function GetHorizontalDistance(a, b)
     if not a or not b then return math.huge end local dx = a.X - b.X